thygate/stable-diffusion-webui-depthmap-script/README.md

-﻿# Depth Maps for Stable Diffusion WebUI
-This script is an addon for [AUTOMATIC1111's Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that creates `depthmaps` from the generated images.
+﻿# High Resolution Depth Maps for Stable Diffusion WebUI This script is an addon for [AUTOMATIC1111's Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that creates `depthmaps` from the generated images.
 The result can be viewed on 3D or holographic devices like VR headsets or [loogingglass](https://lookingglassfactory.com/) display, used in Render- or Game- Engines on a plane with a displacement modifier, and maybe even 3D printed.

 To generate realistic depth maps from a single image, this script uses code and models from the [MiDaS](https://github.com/isl-org/MiDaS) repository by Intel ISL (see [https://pytorch.org/hub/intelisl_midas_v2/](https://pytorch.org/hub/intelisl_midas_v2/) for more info), or LeReS from the [AdelaiDepth](https://github.com/aim-uofa/AdelaiDepth) repository by Advanced Intelligent Machines.
+Multi-resolution merging as implemented by [BoostingMonocularDepth](https://github.com/compphoto/BoostingMonocularDepth) is used to generate high resolution depth maps.

 ## Examples
 [![screenshot](examples.png)](https://raw.githubusercontent.com/thygate/stable-diffusion-webui-depthmap-script/main/examples.png)

 ## Changelog
+* v0.2.4 high resolution depthmaps
+    * multi-resolution merging is now implemented, significantly improving results!
+    * res101 can now also compute on CPU
 * v0.2.3 bugfix
     * path error on linux fixed
 * v0.2.2 new features